 In years past, I was never able to get any fruit set on pepper plants.
 Maybe I should have tried hand pollinating my peppers.
 Read this article for information on how to hand pollinate a pepper plant should fruit set be an issue for you.

-Some minor jalape?o skin cracking is a common sight on these peppers and is called jalape?o corking.
-What exactly is corking on jalape?o peppers and does it affect the quality?
+Some minor jalapeno skin cracking is a common sight on these peppers and is called jalapeno corking.
+What exactly is corking on jalapeno peppers and does it affect the quality?
 You can find out these answers in this article.

 Knowing the signs of phytophthora pepper blight will help you head off disaster if this fungus appears in your garden.
 This article will help with how to prevent phytophthora symptoms on pepper plants.

 When pepper plants wilt, you should pay attention.
-This article will explain more about the tough-to-eradicate diseases that may be affecting your pepper plants.
-So read here for help with wilting pepper plants.
+This article will explain the tough-to-eradicate diseases that may be affecting your pepper plants.

-Jalape?os too mild?
-You?re not alone.
+Jalapenos too mild?
+You're not alone.
 Some people grow peppers simply for their ornamental qualities, and then there are the rest of us.
 Find out why jalapenos not getting hot in this article so you can get more spice.